 Neither words nor photos can convey the sensation that occurs when you catch your first glimpse of a great white shark.
 When you see a fin slice through the glassy surface in the early morning light, the reason these animals are considered Earth’s apex predator becomes very apparent—once in the cage, the confirmation is complete.
 With the first slow, deliberate swim-by and direct eye contact that is unquestionably intimidating, the experience is riveting.
-Some vessels offer submersible cages which drop down to 40'.
-Surface-level cages allow divers to easily enter and exit, ranging in capacity from three to five divers per cage.
-For photographers, getting great shots couldn't be easier with amazing visibility, impressive subjects, generous open ports for cameras and boats equipped with large camera tables and charging stations.
+Some vessels offer submersible cages which drop down to 40’.
+Surface-level cages allow divers to easily enter and exit, ranging in capacity from 3-5 divers per cage.
+For photographers, getting great shots couldn’t be easier with amazing visibility, impressive subjects, generous open ports for cameras and boats equipped with large camera tables and charging stations.

 Guadalupe Island is now a "Biosphere Reserve" and lies 150 miles offshore of the Pacific coast of Mexico.
 This 22 mile long island is environmentally isolated and is surrounded by deep water and bathed by oceanic currents.
 The north end of the island reaches an altitude of 4200', high enough to trap clouds on most days and produce dramatic vistas.